LaunchCodeEducation/csharp-web-dev-curriculum/content/assignments/techjobs-console/_index.md

 ## Bonus Missions

-If you want to take your learning a few steps further, here are some additional problems you can try to solve.
-We're not providing you much guidance here, but we have confidence that you can figure these problems out!
+If you want to take your learning a few steps further, here are some additional features the company team thinks would be nice to have in our app.
+We're not providing you much guidance here, but we have confidence that you can figure how to implement these enhanced features!

 1. **Sorting list results**: When a user asks for a list of employers, locations, position types, etc., it would be nice if results were sorted alphabetically.
 Make this happen.
 1. **Returning a copy of AllJobs**: Look at `JobData.FindAll()`.
 Notice that it's returning the `AllJobs` property, which is a static property of the `JobData` class.
 In general, this is not a great thing to do, since the person calling our `FindAll()` method could then mess with the data that `AllJobs` contains.
 Fix this by creating a copy of `AllJobs`. *Hint:* Look at the methods of the `List` class listed in the Microsoft documentation.